MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-with-customers.md

 ## Send an email to a customer

-You can send an email to your customer from the engagement center or the **Up next** widget.
+You can send an email to your customer from the **My work** list or the **Up next** widget.
 If the email address of a contact is not available, a warning message is displayed.
 When you send an email, an Email activity is created and linked to the lead or opportunity.

 While composing an email, if you try to navigate to another record or send an email from another lead/opportunity, a warning message is displayed to save the email.